Death toll climbs in outbreak linked to recalled eye drops as new treatment identified

 Eight people have lost their vision and four have had their eyeballs removed, according to the CDC's latest update, out of 68 patients identified across 16 states with the bacteria.
 One death had previously been reported in a Washington state man.

-A total of three eye products have been recalled — all imported from Indian firm Global Pharma Healthcare Private Limited — as health authorities raced to investigate the outbreak suspected to be linked to opened eye drops that were purchased online and in retailers, as well as obtained through ophthalmologist offices.
+A total of three eye products have been recalled from the brands EzriCare and Delsam Pharma — all imported from Indian firm Global Pharma Healthcare Private Limited — as health authorities raced to investigate the outbreak suspected to be linked to opened eye drops that were purchased online and in retailers, as well as obtained through ophthalmologist offices.

 Two eye products from other manufacturers have also been recalled in recent weeks for unrelated contamination concerns.